OneWorldCHC/PDQDeploy-UpgradeWin10/README.md

 The script will stage some registry keys to enable auto login of an account.
 The account must have permissions to your MDT share and also be a local administrator.
 After staging the settings, PDQ will reboot the machine and allow auto-login to take place.
 It will then call Litetouch.vbs with the apropriate parameters for a silent deployment.
 I've found that MDT will not allow execution of Litetouch.vbs without interaction and I've been unable to find a way around that.
 After the upgrade is started, PDQ will use powershell via ODATA to check that the upgrade is running.
 It will then sleep for a few hours and check to see if it finished using the same powershell script via ODATA.

 Getting started:
 Review all the steps and tweak parameters accordingly.
-Endpoint hardware and network bandwidth will affect the varios sleep timers I have built into the script.
+Endpoint hardware and network bandwidth will affect the various sleep timers I have built into the script.
 You'll need to adjust them accordingly.

 Step 1 - First we clean up any traces of MININT.
 Then adjust the domain\username & password fields to your environment.
 Finally edit the last line to reflect the domain\username used for auto-login.
 Note: this account must have permissions to your MDT Share.